 A cat can either have complete albinism or incomplete albinism.
 Incomplete albinism is more complex and also more common.
 The most exciting part about cats with incomplete albinism is that they are sensitive to temperature!

-Two genes are responsible for the pigment in cat hair to vary with the skin’s surface color; the Burmese color concentration gene and the Siamese color concentration gene.
+Two genes are responsible for the pigment in cat hair to varying with the skin’s surface color; the Burmese color concentration gene and the Siamese color concentration gene.
 These genes are also types of albinism since they also control the production of tyrosinase.
-As the skin’s surface temperature increases, there is inhibition of the tyrosinase production; hence, no pigment is formed.
+As the skin’s surface temperature increases, there is inhibition of tyrosinase production; hence, no pigment is formed.
 When the temperature cools in places like the nose, tail, paws, and ears, the pigment is made.

 Albino cat health